Roman-Pastuszek/portfolio/README.md

 ## O mnie

-Hi, i'm Romek.
-If you read this things it means that something about me has interested you.
-Thank You very much.
-Unfortunatly I don't have comercial experience, only from my studies.
-That's why in my portfotlio below i writing only about sources to learn teorethical background.
-Now i really want to get some expierence and used all this knownledge in practis.
+Hi, I'm Romek.
+If you read this, it means that something in my CV has interested you.
+Thank you very much.
+Unfortunately, I have no professional experience, only student work.
+That is why in my portfolio below I am writing only about sources that I used to learn theoretical knowledge.
+Now I really want to gain some experience and put all this knowledge into practice.

 ## Narzędzia
 * SQL